 Incorporating smart home technologies can greatly increase the value of a home extension.
 Modern buyers often prioritize homes that offer automation in lighting, heating, and security systems, which can all be controlled via smartphones or other devices.

 Integrating such tech into an extension not only modernizes it but also enhances daily living convenience.
 For instance, smart thermostats adjust the temperature based on daily routines, while automated lighting systems save energy by adjusting based on time of day or occupancy.
+When laying flooring or installing bathroom fittings, integrating compatible smart systems from the outset makes sense for long-term functionality.

 Long-Term Maintenance Tips for Your Extension